gavin-hyl/cs38/cs38-set5-ghua.typ

 The problem is now reduced the MST problem on $T$, since by connecting all $t in T$, the $q$ nodes are automatically connected, since all are already connected one $t in T$.
 We can then use Kruskal's algorithm to find the minimum spanning tree of $T$, which is already proven to be correct.

+Since $R$ is known to connect all cities under the constraint that all quiet cities are only connected to one road, we know that there exists an MST of $T$.
+Assume, to the contrary, that there does not exist an MST of $T$.
+This must mean that there are two nodes $t_1, t_2$ that are not connected to each other if the path is constrained to $T$.
+However, since $R$ is known to connect all cities, there must be a path from $t_1 -> t_2$ in $R$.
+This means that the path in $R$ must go through a quiet city $q$.
+However, as shown above, $q$ cannot be an intermediate vertex in the path, since it is only connected to one edge, which is a contradiction.
+Therefore, we can conclude that there exists an MST of $T$.

 We can then add the edges $(q, t)$ to the MST of $T$ to get the final solution.

-Therefore, we have generated a solution that is valid and has the minimum cost.
+Therefore, we know there must exist a solution, and we have generated a solution that is valid and has the minimum cost.

 == Runtime
 The algorithm first processes all quiet cities $Q$, of which there are at most $n$.